samoht/dyntype/README.md

     let type_of_t = Ext ( "t", Option type_of_x)

 In this case, `type_of_x` has to be defined for the program to compile.
-This definition may have either been automatically generated previously by `typeof`, or have been defined by the user.
-The latter option makes the `typeof` library easily extensible, especially for abstract types.
+This definition may have either been automatically generated previously by `type_of`, or have been defined by the user.
+The latter option makes the `type_of` library easily extensible, especially for abstract types.

 Recursive types
 ---------------